jadecobra/python_tdd_exercises/source/calculator/calculator_10.rst

     AssertionError: {0: Button(key='<-', label='<-')} != {}

-  good, the button is in the column and I know how to test the button
+  good, the button is in the column and I know how to test buttons

 * I change the :ref:`assertion<what is an assertion?>` in :ref:`test_streamlit_calculator_columns` in ``test_streamlit_calculator.py``

   .. code-block:: python
-    :lineno-start: 47
+    :lineno-start: 37
     :emphasize-lines: 5-6

         def test_streamlit_calculator_columns(self):
             self.assertEqual(len(self.tester.columns), 4)

             self.assertEqual(
-                self.tester.columns[0].button.label,
+                self.tester.columns[0].button('<-').label,
                 ''
             )